 Humor is an important part of my work.
 I’m not telling jokes or sharing funny stories.
-I’m one of those people who can’t tell a joke to save her life because I don’t remember them and if I do, my delivery is just sad.
-Instead, the best part of my work is being able to use gentle humor regarding life in general, to be irreverent (one of my favorite things) or to help bring awareness to an issue.
+I’m one of those people who can’t tell a joke to save my life.
+I don’t remember them, and if I do, my delivery is just sad.
+Instead, the best part of my work is being able to use gentle humor regarding life in general, to be irreverent (one of my favorite things), or to help bring awareness to an issue.
 The Association for Applied and Therapeutic Humor (AATH.org) defines humor as “any intervention that promotes health and wellness by stimulating a playful discovery, expression or appreciation of the absurdity or incongruity of life’s situations.”

 Can Therapy Be Fun?

-I think of humor as accessible truth-telling, which provides both a relief and a different perspective.
-It’s as a super valuable tool, one that can strengthen our therapist/client relationship by relieving stress.
-You and I are different people—we have different backgrounds, experiences, family compositions, etc. Sharing a laugh is relatable.
-It can help break down walls!
+I think of humor as accessible truth-telling.
+It provides both relief and a different perspective.
+It’s a super valuable tool, one that can strengthen the therapist/client relationship by relieving stress.
+We are different people—we have different backgrounds, experiences, and family compositions.
+Our differences are numerous.
+Sharing a laugh is relatable.
+It can help break down walls.

 Not only does laughter foster a fun experience, it also creates instant relaxation.
-Laughing, smiling actually lowers blood pressure, elevates mood, increases our energy, and encourages bonding.
+Laughing and smiling actually lowers blood pressure, elevates mood, increases energy, and encourages bonding.
 It can help us shift our perspectives and make some issues feel more manageable.
-It can also be pure of just-for-the-fun-of-it comic relief, like a funny cat video.
+It can also be pure just-for-the-fun-of-it comic relief–like a funny cat video.

 There is a line, of course, between genuinely therapeutic humor and using a kind of fake humor to put ourselves down or avoid our problems by distraction.
 If someone starts laughing while describing their own traumatic experience, I try to find the right time to gently point out how there’s something not kosher about that.